 Support a student project

-Dozens of Cornell crowdfunding projects are working to make a difference on campus—and beyond!
+Dozens of Cornell crowdfunding projects are working to imagine—and create!—a better world.
 Choose a project that aligns with your interests and help students reach their goals.

 See the projects